YagoLopez/ng-dashboard/README.md

 ## Requierements

-- Latest versions of node and npm or yarn
+- Latest versions of node, npm/yarn
 - Latest versions of Angular-CLI

 ## Insallation and Use